ivanovaos/asthma-map.github.io/pages/about.md

 ## Participate

-We very much welcome collaboration on the topic of high-quality reconstruction of asthma mechanisms, modelling, hypothesis generation and validation.
-We actively support the strengthening tendency to large-scale participative open-community projects for approaching complex diseases.
+We actively support the strengthening tendency to large-scale participative open-community projects for approaching complex diseases and welcome collaboration on the topic of high-quality reconstruction of asthma mechanisms, modelling, hypothesis generation and validation.

 ## Contact